artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 **Art Project Group** offers [**Technical support**](https://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WC - APG SMS Notifications***.

 = Origin =
-**WC - APG SMS Notifications** it has been programmed from the [Chirag Vora](https://profiles.wordpress.org/chirag740) request to add to WooCommerce the ability to send notifications about the order status through SMS messages.
+**WC - APG SMS Notifications** was created following a request from [Chirag Vora](https://profiles.wordpress.org/chirag740) to add to WooCommerce the ability to send notifications about the order status through SMS messages.

 = More information =
 On our official website you can learn more about [**WC - APG SMS Notifications**](https://artprojectgroup.es/plugins-para-woocommerce/wc-apg-sms-notifications).